LSeu-Open/Enhanced-BioResearch/README.md

 ##  Biological Data Visualizations

--[Awesome Biological Visualizations](https://github.com/keller-mark/awesome-biological-visualizations) - A list of tools that can be  useful to scientists looking to visualize biological data in the context of diseased or healthy humans or model organisms.
+- [Awesome Biological Visualizations](https://github.com/keller-mark/awesome-biological-visualizations) - A list of tools that can be  useful to scientists looking to visualize biological data in the context of diseased or healthy humans or model organisms.

 ## Electrophysiology Analysis